djsaikrishna/hls.js/docs/API.md

 get: Returns the current bandwidth estimate in bits/s, if available.
 Otherwise, `NaN` is returned.

+set: Reset `EwmaBandWidthEstimator` using the value set as the new default estimate.
+This will update the value of `config.abrEwmaDefaultEstimate`.

 ### `hls.removeLevel(levelIndex, urlId)`

 Remove a loaded level from the list of levels, or a url from a level's list of redundant urls.